NJMES/IBM_BlockchainCourse__Hyperledger_EstateExchange/README.md

 Project Slide Link:

 Learning Points:
--Areas of improvement are written within the Smart-Contract as comments.
+A) Areas of improvement are written within the Smart-Contract as comments.
--
+B)